WatariClaud/ClaudWatari95/README.md

 - 💬 Ask me about anything related to programming, especially JavaScript
 - 📫 Follow me on <a href = "https://twitter.com/ClaudWatari">Twitter</a>, <a href = "https://www.instagram.com/claudwatari/">Instagram</a> and <a href = "https://www.linkedin.com/in/watari-claud-kamau/">LinkedIn</a>

-- ⚡ Fun fact: I lovemusic as much as I love programming (Rock, Classical and Orchestra, Hip Hop, Old RnB, a little Pop and maybe some reggae as well).
+- ⚡ Fun fact: I love music as much as I love programming (Rock, Classical and Orchestra, Hip Hop, Old RnB, a little Pop and maybe some reggae as well).
 Looking to get to music production later.